antonangel/Releases-Regex/README.md

 ### 3. Configuration Methods

+If you haven't already, you need to set API_KEY in your `.env` to enable using regex patterns.
+It acts as a password protecting your instance.
+While configuring the addon, you also need to enter the API_KEY at the bottom of the page.

 #### Option A: Using .env File (Recommended)
 Due to the length of these regexes, it's recommended to configure them in your `.env` file to avoid HTTP 431 (Request Headers too large) errors.